rows/community/giving/covid19.md

 # Detail

-The food will support the local CASA operations in:
+The food will support the local CASA operations in ALBUFEIRA, CASCAIS, COIMBRA, FARO, FIGUEIRA FOZ, LISBOA, MADEIRA, PORTO, PAREDES, SETÚBAL.
-- ALBUFEIRA
-- CASCAIS
-- COIMBRA
-- FARO
-- FIGUEIRA FOZ
-- LISBOA
-- MADEIRA
-- PORTO
-- PAREDES
-- SETÚBAL

 And will purchase >97.000 units of the following goods: sugar, rice, pasta (Spaghetti and other formats), flour, beans (dry and canned), chickpeas (dry and canned), salt, tuna, tomatoes (canned), sausages (pre-cooked), olive oil, cooking oil, milk.
 It's mostly 1kg/ 1L sized food-items.
 CASA has a detailed list of needs per zone in case you want to check it (contact me).